Core Scientific and SQream Team Up to Accelerate Massive Data Analytics on GPU Cloud for Data Scientists

 Core Scientific is a leader in artificial intelligence and blockchain technologies, delivering best-in-class infrastructure and software solutions.
 Announced earlier this year, the Cloud for Data Scientists brings the ease of the public cloud with the myriad of benefits of co-location.
 SQream DB enables enterprises to quickly and easily load massive volumes of data in the range of terabytes to petabytes for analysis, while generating higher quality business intelligence faster than any other data store at these volumes.

-"The availability of the SQream DB on Core Scientific's near-cloud infrastructure will provide data science customers with the excellent performance, scale and functionality needed to compete and grow their business," said Ami Gal, CEO, SQream.
-"This partnership will make SQream DB's accelerated analytics platform accessible to more organizations, enabling them to rapidly analyze significantly more data, for better decision making insights."
+"The availability of the SQream DB on Core Scientific's near-cloud infrastructure will provide data science customers with the excellent performance, scale and functionality needed to compete and grow their businesses," said Ami Gal, CEO, SQream.
+"This partnership will make SQream DB's accelerated analytics platform accessible to more organizations, enabling them to rapidly analyze significantly more data for better decision making insights."

 Contact SQream here for more information on accessing SQream with Core Scientific.